TliliDorsaf/Deep-Learning-Internship-Project/README.md

 Hello and welcome to my work on the project for my summer internship for The Smart Bridge.</br>
 This is a deep learning project that uses hand gesture prediction to browse through and zoom or rotate through MRI images during surgery without risk of infection. </br>
 To know more about why this solution was proposed I advice you to read the project report. </br>
-Here is a video recodring that specifies how everything works, the video explains to code AND has a demonstration of how the real time gesture prediction and action worked in the end.
+Here is a video recording that specifies how everything works, the video explains the code AND has a demonstration of how the real-time gesture prediction and action worked in the end.
 If you want to dig deeper into how the code works continue reading. </br>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/rwNinT-MUtc/0.jpg)](https://www.youtube.com/watch?v=rwNinT-MUtc)